-The benefit will start to be paid one day after the period for paying maternity benefit or adoption benefit.
-Those who do not receive the maternity benefit are paid the parental benefit starting from the birth of the child.
-The childcare benefit is not paid to parents who receive the parental benefit.
+The right to receive the parental benefit begins on the day following the day on which the pregnancy and maternity leave ends.
+For those individuals who do not receive the birth maternity benefit the parental benefit will be paid starting from the birth of the child.
+Child care allowance will not be paid to the parent receiving the parental benefit.

 Calculating the amount of the parental benefit

 Before the child turns 70 days of age, the mother raising the child has the right to the compensation; after that the parents have the right to the benefit by turns.
 The parent who is on the parental leave from their employer has the pre-emptive right to use the benefit.
 The amount of the benefit is 100% of the average income for one calendar year and the benefit is calculated on the basis of the income in the calendar year prior to the day on which the right to the benefit arose.
-The maximum amount of the parental benefit is three times the average wage approved by the Government of the Republic.
+The maximum amount of the parental benefit is three times the average wage approved by the Government of the Republic (500 euros in 2018).

 If the income for the previous year was less than the minimum monthly wage level established by the Government, the amount of the parental benefit shall be equal to the minimum monthly wage.
 If there was no income subject to social tax at all, the amount of the benefit is equal to the rate of the benefit.
 Those who did not earn income are ensured an income equal to the benefit level (470 euros in 2018).